Exempt Development

 The following details outline the post-development approvals process and illustrate the steps that you may encounter depending on the work proposed and the type of application approved:

-2. Obtain a Section 138 approval under the Roads Act 1993 from Goulburn Mulwaree Council as the local roads authority, in some instances, approval will be required from the Roads and Maritime Services (RMS).
+- Obtain a Section 138 approval under the Roads Act 1993 from Goulburn Mulwaree Council as the local roads authority, in some instances, approval will be required from Transport for NSW (TfNSW).

-10. Obtain an Occupation Certificate prior to any use or occupation this can be obtained from the PCA.
+- Obtain an Occupation Certificate prior to any use or occupation this can be obtained from the PC.

 What if the plans for the development change?

 The extent of the change required will determine what you will need to do.
-The Principal Certifying Authority (PCA) will assist in deciding what applications need to be made.
+The Principal Certifier (PC) will assist in deciding what applications need to be made.

 It may be necessary to obtain approval to modify the development consent under Section 4.55 of the Environmental Planning and Assessment Act 1979.
 Importantly, any modification must ensure the development remains substantially the same development as originally approved.
-Additionally, it may also be necessary to modify or obtain a new Construction Certificate to accurately reflect the proposed works.
+Additionally, it may also be necessary to modify or obtain a new Construction/Subdivision Works Certificate to accurately reflect the proposed modified works.

 The types of modifications that can be applied for include: -